cscott/lua-turtle/README.md

 the metatable and not accidentally hit the backing storage for property `bar`, but it's possible that we could improve performance by using the UTF-16 strings directly as keys.
-We don't use `__index` inside the bytecode interpreter, so this only affects Lua interop.
+We don't use `__index` inside the bytecode interpreter, so this only affects Lua interoperability.

 We probably want to introduce a "integer string" type, to represent property accesses using numerical indexes.
 In the common case that